tudelft3d/City3D/README.md

 ---

 ### Data
-Some test data can be found [here](https://github.com/tudelft3d/City3D/tree/main/data).
-Two ways to use our method:
-- Both point cloud and footprint are available (see the [data](https://github.com/tudelft3d/City3D/tree/main/data) directory), see [Example_1](./code/CLI_Example_1).
-- Only the point cloud of a building is available (see the [building_instances](https://github.com/tudelft3d/City3D/tree/main/data/building_instances) directory), the method can generate a footprint for each building and then reconstruct it.
-See [Example_2](./code/CLI_Example_2).

----
-### Dataset
-The dataset of our paper can be found [here](https://github.com/yidahuang/City3D_dataset).
+The method has been evaluated on ~20K buildings, resulting in a new dataset consisting of the original point clouds and the reconstructed 3D models of all these buildings.
+The complete dataset can be found [here](https://github.com/yidahuang/City3D_dataset).

+This repository has included a few buildings from the above dataset for test, which can be found in the [data](https://github.com/tudelft3d/City3D/tree/main/data) directory.

 ---
 ### About the solvers